BiHa-Fishers/BuHa-Fishers-Club/README.md

 # BuHa-Fishers-Club
-A research-based fishers club dedicated to studying and preserving fish populations in the BuHa area
+A research-based fishers club dedicated to studying and preserving fish populations in KwaZulu-Natal